PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 predecessor and following tensor-count boundary remain fixed.
 No new guard or consumer is introduced.

+The later shared-late reconciliation is already guarded by nine pure mutation- count dictionaries plus a tensor-count decrease that covers prune-only paths.
+Runtime fixtures independently prove that every positive dictionary and the prune delta add exactly one reconciliation over the all-zero/no-prune path.
+Its execution predicate is therefore complete and must remain unchanged.

+Strict characterization selects only the call inside that existing guard for a future `_shared_late_static_shape_stats` assignment with `include_mutation_count=True`.
+It fixes all nine evidence names, the tensor- count clause, following late-binary tensor-count boundary, and the absence of a new consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`